Khangnguyen04/seattle-crime-data/README.md

    (Found in Employment Rate and Crime Trends dashboard)

-   * This graph shows the average employee count per 1000 crimes.
+   * This graph shows the average employee count per thousand crimes.
 We see here that the average drops significantly from 1.91 employees/thousand offenses to 1.38 employees/thousand offenses within 2019-2022.
 Meaning there has been a drop in fulltime employees stationed in the Seattle Police Department since 2019.